 Dads whose children are considered by Social Services and/or the courts to be suffering or likely to suffer ‘significant harm’ or are already in the care system may be feeling very isolated and in need of support.
 Perhaps concerns have been expressed about the wellbeing and safety of their child who is living with an ex-partner.
 Maybe neglect, parental alcohol, drug or any other abuse is having an impact on their child’s physical or emotional wellbeing.
+Or is your child in local authority care (sometimes referred to as ‘looked after’) Perhaps there is a permanence plan for a child in care to be adopted or leave care following a ‘special guardianship order’ made to a relative or foster carer.

 If you are still living with the other parent of living separately and you have been told that concerns have been expressed that your child or children are considered at risk, a referral may have been made to the local authority protection team or the Police to investigate and make steps to intervene to support or protect a child.
 When a report has been referred, a Local Authority Child Protection social worker, and often also the Police, will first assess if the child is at immediate risk of danger.
 You will find information about child protection procedures on the NSPCC website.